AlienC4/synergism-scripts/README.md

 2. Click on the script you want to install
 3. Click Raw.
 A new tab should open
 4. Click Install

+If you don't want to use Tampermonkey, you can simply copy paste the contents of the file into the console